 Day 4 – Golden Bay or Gnejna to Comino

-Early breakfast and a refreshing dip in the sea – what a way to start your day!
+Awaken for an early breakfast and a refreshing dip in the sea – what a way to start your day!
 The distance between anchorages here is short and your next destination – Comino – is not far where the most amazing bathing spots within this archipelago await you.
-Enjoy the water toys, snorkeling or simply relax by sunbathing on deck in Paradise Bay.
+Enjoy the water toys, snorkelling or simply relax by sunbathing on deck in Paradise Bay.

 This beautiful anchorage with its clear waters and the famous blue lagoon invites you to spend the afternoon.
-Sundowner classic on the aft deck while watching the sun go down, dipping the sky and sea into all shades of yellow, red and purple.
-Stay for the night and claim the bay almost to yourself, after the day visitors have left.
+In the evening enjoy sundowners on the aft deck while watching the sun go down, dipping the sky and sea into mesmerising shades of yellow, red and purple.
+Stay for the night and claim the bay almost to yourself, the majority of visitors have left by evening.

 Distance to travel 6 nm

 Today is all about exploring the remote island of Gozo.
 Breakfast on board your yacht in the Marina of Mgarr.
 Head inland to the beautiful countryside with its many churches, megalithic monuments and historic forts, evidence of 6000 years of civilization.

 Victoria (also known as Rabat) is the only proper town among the otherwise small villages, mostly home to visitors who chose this to be their second home during the summer season.
 Gozo is known as a glimpse back in time when Malta still represented the traditional way of life, far away from modernisation and insatiable development.

 Discover every corner of this serene place and find yourself in a cozy restaurant serving local specialties where you can enjoy your lunch.
 Take your time before you head back to the yacht in the late afternoon for a bit of sunbathing and a relaxation time on deck while your crew supplies you with refreshing drinks and hors d’oeuvres.